grpc/proposal/A87-mtls-spiffe-support.md

    XdsTrustManagerFactory(XdsX509ExtendedTrustManager);
 }
 ```

-We'll also adjust existing hierarchies of `Watcher` and `CertificateProvider` to support the new SPIFFE trust bundle map.
+We'll also adjust existing hierarchies of `Watcher` and

-[Certificate Provider Plugin Framework]: A29-xds-tls-security.md#certificate-provider-plugin-framework
+`CertificateProvider` to support the new SPIFFE trust bundle map.

 #### Go